 Advantages and Disadvantages of Pulse Width Modulation

-First, let us talk about the advantages of pulse width modulation technique before discussing its disadvantages:
+First, let us talk about the advantages of the pulse width modulation technique before discussing its disadvantages:

 - PWM technique prevents overheating of LED while maintaining its brightness.